j16r/tribute/README.md

 Tribute can export all transactions for either Coinbase or Coinbase Pro exchanges, and outputs in CSV format.
-When you export, all transactions from your configured exchanges and all manual transactions ared ordered by date and emitted.
+When you export, all transactions from your configured exchanges and all manual transactions are ordered by date and emitted.

 ## Reports